-7 FinTech start-ups helping you to control your finances
+7 FinTech start-ups helping you manage your finances

 Plum is a finance savvy chatbot that uses AI to help you manage your money, save, invest, and be better off.
 In ‘Savings Squad’, we feature all the best tips and tricks to help you make the most of your money.
 You can also join our Facebook group of people saving with Plum for more tips and advice from real users.